cdmandrews/cdmandrews.github.io/3301/weekly/week-09-notes.md

 ## Tuesday

 Work on that research.
 No post today.
 Review my [notes on fact sheets](facts-about-fact-sheets) and continue working on your research.
+I also made a big pile of [logos](logos) you may use if you like.

 <mark>If you have questions, please ask them!
 Lots of questions early on means fewer freak-outs later!</mark>